kgotsosm/kgotsosm/README.md

 What truly excites me about software development is the gratification that comes from unraveling complex problems.
 The absence of a "finish line" in this field fuels my passion for constant improvement and the pursuit of innovative solutions.
 At present, I am proficient in full-stack JavaScript, Python, and SQL, and have a solid understanding of fundamental cloud computing concepts.

-I am currently open to internships or full time opportunities that will allow me to expand my knowledge while also creating learning on the job by contributing meaningfully.
+I am currently open to internships or full time opportunities that will allow me to expand my knowledge while also learning on the job by contributing meaningfully.
 </p>
 <br>